F4r3w3ll/Keyboard-keys-remaper-/README.md

-#Keyboard keys remaper
+# Keyboard Keys Remapper

-A program that lets you ramap functions of your keyboard keys with a smiple gui.
-Program need a file path to store the rempas you can set it from the "Options" drop down menu.
+A program that lets you remap your keyboard keys using a simple GUI.
+The program requires a file path to store the remaps, which can be set from the **Options** drop-down menu.

-Ooher option let's you chnage themes of the gui and adjust the opacati.
+Another option lets you change the GUI theme and adjust the window opacity.

 ![Showcase](Program.png)

 ## Requirements

-- Python 3.10+
+* Python 3.10+
-- keyboard
+* keyboard
-- customtkinter
+* customtkinter

 ```bash
 pip install keyboard customtkinter